jjmcnelis/cygnss-data-pub-l3sm/README.md

 ### batch

-To conveniently generate new netCDF files for ALL of the originals, apply our script to the results returned by `find`, like before:
+Gen new netCDFs in a batch by applying script to the results of unix `find`:

 ```shell
 find level3/ -type f -name "ucar_cu_cygnss_sm_v*.nc" -exec ./podaac_cygnss_sm_adapter.py {} \;